 As we touched on earlier, if you don’t provide your customers with what they’re looking for, they will most likely go looking for it elsewhere.
 So much so, that 86% of customers who receive poor customer service from you, will quit doing business with you.
 Customer service you say, isn’t that just good manners?
 Not at all.

-Customer service is a full-cycle service which includes listening to your customers opinions and ensuring their journey from browsing your services to check-out is as easy as possible.
+Customer service is a full-cycle service that includes listening to your customer’s opinions and ensuring their journey from browsing your services to check-out is as easy as possible.
 With all the different choices online, you have to be competitive across all areas of your business.
 Whether it’s improving existing services or adding new ones, your customers are the best people to tell you whether you’re keeping up.